salmanalibanani/salmanalibanani.com/content/post/living-in-silos.md

 title: "Territory oriented software development"
 date: 2021-10-09T16:05:37+11:00
 draft: false
-summary: How expanding software development teams are hurt by territorial tendencies of bad middle management.
+summary: How growing software development teams are hurt by territorial tendencies of bad middle management.
 ---
 I still remember it as if it happened yesterday.